vsl366/pacman/README.md

 NOTE:
-1)As we have done this project in a windows system, all the file paths of the images contain their paths with reference to c drive.
-Hence, this code would run in any OS , BUT all the images and audios necessary wont be displayed.
-2)Some systems might throw a warning that the zip file is not safe.
+1)Some systems might throw a warning that the zip file is not safe.
 We assure you that the file is free of any viruses and is completely safe to open.
 When such sorts of pop ups appear, just click more info and press "Run anyway" when extracting the zip file

 HAPPY PLAYING !!!